neolp/itmp/README.md

 ## 4. Peers and Roles

 A ITMP Session connects two Peers.
 Each ITMP Peer MUST implement one role, and MAY implement more roles.
-A Client MAY implement any combination of the Roles:
+A Peer MAY implement any combination of the Roles:

 * Callee
 * Caller